hovav698/Movie-recommendation-using-Autoencoder-and-matrix-factorization/README.md

 <img width="500" alt="matfac" src="https://user-images.githubusercontent.com/71300410/121802495-43f6f580-cc45-11eb-98f8-ab646dddd519.PNG">

-The loss function will be defined as the difference between the original matrix and the decompositioned matrix.
+The loss function will be defined as the squqare root distance between the original matrix and the decomposited matrix.
 I will use the expectation maximization algorithm for finding the relevant values for the rating prediction.
 All the math is explained in the following [paper](https://papers.nips.cc/paper/2007/file/d7322ed717dedf1eb4e6e52a37ea7bcd-Paper.pdf).

 **AutoRec Algorithm**